Ex-Theranos executive headed to prison after losing appeal

 Former Theranos executive Ramesh “Sunny” Balwani will be heading to prison later this month after an appeals court rejected his bid to remain free while he contests his conviction for carrying out a blood-testing hoax with his former boss and lover, Elizabeth Holmes.

-The Ninth Circuit Court of Appeals' decision late Thursday refusing Balwani's request to delay the start of his nearly 13-year prison sentence still leaves open the question of when he will have to surrender to authorities.
+After the Ninth Circuit Court of Appeals issued a decision refusing Balwani's request, U.S District Judge Edward Davila on Friday ordered him to start his nearly 13-year prison sentence on April 20.

-Jeffrey Coopersmith, one of Balwani's lawyers, proposed that Balwani, 57, report to prison April 20 in a motion filed with U.S. District Judge Edward Davila, who presided over Balwani's trial last year and imposed his sentence in December.
+One of Balwani's lawyers had filed a motion late Thursday seeking nearly two weeks to give Balwani time to make travel arrangements and make other preparations for a trip that will send him to a federal prison in Southern California.

-Balwani's proposed April 20 reporting date is a week before Holmes, Theranos' founder and CEO, is scheduled to begin a more than 11-year prison sentence after being convicted on four counts of fraud and conspiracy last year.
+The April 20 reporting date means Balwani will be heading to prison a week before Holmes, Theranos' founder and CEO, is scheduled to begin a more than 11-year prison sentence after being convicted on four counts of fraud and conspiracy last year.

 Holmes, 39, appeared before Davila last month along with her lawyers in an effort to persuade the judge to allow her to remain free while she pursues her own appeal.
 Davila hasn't ruled on Holmes' request yet.